Frequently Asked Questions

 How many treatments will I need?

-For most people, to get out of pain, I would normally recommend the first few treatments to be between 1 – 2 weeks apart, working towards treatments being 1 month apart, or thereabouts, depending upon your particular needs, how much you want to come, and your budget.
+For most people, to get out of pain from an injury or to combat stiffness brought on through lifestyle, I would normally recommend 6 treatments.
+The first few treatments to be between 1 – 2 weeks apart, working towards treatments being 1 month apart, or thereabouts, depending upon your particular needs, how much you want to come, and your budget.

 Does clinical massage hurt?